Ag Ed & STS Professional Development

 Register: HERE (Applications due May 1)

 Optional graduate credit available: ALEC 890, Sec 295, Class 8271 (3 hours) Instructions on registering.
-Course instructor: Matt Kreifels.
-Graduate course requirements TBA
+Course contact: Stacie Turnbull.
+Graduate course expectations: Submit lessons plans developed as a part of the institute to Stacie Turnbull by Friday, August 1, 2025. .

 Host organization: Nebraska College of Technical Agriculture (NCTA)